40 Imaginary Worlds to Know for the True Movie Buff

 27. The Gaming Worlds of Jumanji (Jumanji Franchise): What are VR and AR when compared to a game like Jumanji?
 This magical game began by altering reality around its players.
 In the newest movies, it auto-upgraded itself and gained the ability to suck players into fantastical gaming worlds.
 Within these worlds, which echo the settings of popular games like Uncharted and Tomb Raider, players play as gaming stereotypes and can be revived twice before permanent death hits.

 28. The Digital Worlds of Wreck-It Ralph (Wreck-It Ralph Franchise): An alternate version of the OASIS (see above), Wreck-It Ralph’s home was originally a series of interconnected gaming worlds.
-These realms, within the story, being games at an arcade.
+These realms, in the first movie, being games at an arcade.
 In the 2018 sequel, this “universe” was vastly expanded when the arcade was connected to the Internet.
-Other than all sorts of famous gaming avatars, popular social media platforms and notorious internet weirdness made appearances too.
+Other than all sorts of famous gaming avatars, popular social media platforms and notorious internet weirdness began making appearances too.
 Finally, with the franchise owned by Disney, the sequel was a showcase, or show-off, of Disney-owned creations.
 The short of it, Disney fans will find this colorful digital realm a paradise to be in.
 So will gamers and social media addicts.

 30. The Labyrinth (Labyrinth): It’s unclear whether the Goblin King’s world in Jim Henson’s legendary 1986 masterpiece is all there is to it.
 That said, whatever resides in and around the mesmerizing maze is more than enough to thrill the adventurous and the bold.
 The Escher-inspired mini-maze at the heart of everything is also the cherry at the top of the cake.

-31. The Lego World (The Lego Movie Franchise): There are many reasons to love the Lego World.
+31. The Lego World (The Lego Movie Franchise): There are many reasons to love this imaginary world.
 A slew of pop culture icons at their quirkiest is one.
 The ability to build anything, if you have master-builder powers, is another.
 Outside of these, what’s there not to love about this toy world with its brilliant colors and child-like simplicity?
 By the way, it is not a world but a universe.
 In The Lego Movie 2, the protagonists were able to travel from their hometown of Bricksburg to another star system.

 32. The Moors (Maleficient Franchise): The Moors in Disney’s 2014 Maleficient might seem the usual enchanted forest with unearthly flora and magical beings.
 However, the 2019 sequel revealed that there are other magical places in this world, including an enormous cavern where tribes of winged beings have taken up refuge.
 There is also the medieval kingdom of Ulstead, which is as beautiful as any such periodic kingdom can be.